 - Completely free Google Workspace basic account for 14 days

 - Create a team of multiple users for testing

-- Upload and share files, send emails normally
+- Upload and share files, and send emails normally

 - Full 24/7 customer support

 This is the type of free-to-use Google Workspace edition which was discontinued on December 6, 2012.
 However, this edition is still free to use and there are no charges for it.
 That means new customers are no longer eligible to get such an account.
 So ask your colleagues or business partners if they have the legacy free edition.

 Google Workspace’s legacy free edition has all the similar features as Google Workspace but without any customer support.
 However, each account can create up to 10 different users and 15 GB of photo, email, and document storage.
 It also includes unlimited video conferencing using Google Meet.
 So you can say that it is more like a personal Google account but it allows you to create 10 branded email@example.com professional email addresses.